micahcourey/AddressBookJavaScript2/README.md

 Address Book
 ==========

-By Ashlin Aronin && Alex Costa, 14-Sep-2015
+By Ashlin Aronin && Micah Courey, 15-Sep-2015

 Keep track of contacts using jQuery.